anebz/cloud/Accreditations/aws_developer_associate.md

 2. Enable cross-origin resource sharing (CORS) on bucket2: a bucket1 from region A can access files from bucket2
 3. Bucket1 needs permission to replicate objects from bucket2

-With CORS, you can build rich client-side web apps with S3 and selectively allow cross-origin access to S3 resources.
+CORS allows cross-origin access to S3 resources.
 To do this, create a CROS configuration with an XML doc with rules that identify the origins that you allow to access the bucket, the operations (HTTP methods) that will support for each origin.

 ### EBS

-Highly available (automatically replicated within a single AZ but *AZ locked*) and scalable storage volume that can be attached to the EC2 instance.
+Highly available (automatically replicated within a single AZ but *AZ locked*) and scalable storage volume that can be attached to the EC2 instance, but can't share data between instances.
 Upon launch of an instance, at least one EBS volume is attached to it.

-Types:
+Snapshots are incremental and they span the region, which means they aren't in the same AZ as the volume.

+> Volume types

 * **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
-* **io1**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
-For large dbs, latency-sensitive workloads. highest performance option, most expensive. **io2**, new generation, more IOPS per GiB.
+* **io2**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
+For large dbs, latency-sensitive workloads. highest performance option, most expensive
+  * The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
+For example, a 100GB volume can be provisioned witih up to 5000 IOPS
-* **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses. large I/O sizes
+* **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses
 * **sc1**: cold HDD: lowest cost option, workloads where performance isn't a factor

-The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
-For example, a 100GB volume can be provisioned witih up to 5000 IOPS.

-EBSs are attached to an instance, and can't share data between instances.

-Snapshots are incremental, can be used to launch a new instance, but they span the region, which means they aren't in the same AZ as the volume.

-To encrypt a volume: snapshot the current volume, create an encrypted snapshot, restore the volume from the encrypted snapshot, mount it.

 > Encrpytion

-* EBS volumes support in-flight encryption and also at rest encryption using KMS
+* EBS supports in-flight encryption and also at rest encryption using KMS
+* To encrypt a volume: create an encrypted snapshot of the volume, restore the volume from the encrypted snapshot, mount it
 * An encrypted EBS volume always creates an encrypted snapshot, which always creates an encrypted EBS volume
 * Encryption by default is a region-specific setting.
 If enabled for a region, it can't be disabled for individual volumes or snapshots in that region
-* If an encoded authorization message is received, use STS decode-authorization-message

 ### RDS

-Multi-AZ provides a high availability, fault tolereant solution and the backup AZ provides the secondary host.
-Primary host handles all traffic, and replicates to the secondary host in a *synchronous* manner: a write to the primary host is written to the secondary host as well.
+Highly available, fault tolereant SQL-type database solution.
+Primary host in one AZ handles all traffic, and replicates to the secondary host in another AZ in a *synchronous* manner: a write to the primary host is written to the secondary host.
+The secondary host doesn't handle traffic.

-Multi-AZ doesn't improve performance of the db, secondary host doesn't handle active write traffic.
-The writing to a multi-AZ database is a bit slower, and it costs double as single-AZ.

 For backup that should be retained for long time, create a cron event in CloudWatch, which triggers a Lambda function that triggers the db snapshot.

 To make all-or-nothing operations, use RDS MySQL to make both operations in a single transaction block.

+RDS are monolithic, they have very coupled layers, if one is slow they are all slow. if one fails, they all fail. can't operate or scale independently.

 > Read replica

+* Used for read intensive databases
-It's a read-only db instance, updates to source are *asynchronously* replicated to read replica (eventual consistency).
-For accessing it, use the DNS endpoint.
-Querying a read replica might mean you receive stale or old data.
-When to use read replica?
+* It's a read-only db instance, updates to source are *asynchronously* replicated to read replica (eventual consistency)
+  * Querying a read replica might return stale or old data

-* Scaling: redirect excess read traffic to 1+ read replicas. you can create up to 5 read replicas
+* Up to 5 read replicas can be created
-* Source db unavailable. continue to serve read traffic while the source db instance is unavailable
-* Reporting or data warehouse. read replicas are excellent for businses reporting and data warehousing scenarios which only need read operations
-* Disaster recovery: promote a read replica to a standalone instance as a disaster recovery solution
-* Lower latency: hosting a cross region read replica can reduce latency for cross region applications
+* To access it, use the DNS endpoint

 ### Aurora

-RDMS are monolithic, very coupled layers, if one is slow they are all slow. if one fails, they all fail. can't operate or scale independently.
 Aurora is a self-healing cloud optimized relational db, distributed and elastic: it breaks apart the monolithic stack to enable a db that can scale out.

 Aurora moves out the logging and storage layers of the db into a multi tented, scale out db optimized storage service.
 In Aurora global, the primary region allows read & write, while the secondary region is read only.

 Aurora is not serverless by default, but can be made serverless.

 ### DynamoDB

-Non-relational serverless db stored on SSD, spread across 3 geographically distinct data centers, immediately consistent and highly durable (unlike Redis).
-Can be used for web sessions, JSON docs, and metadata for S3 objects, scalable session handling, as well as Elasticache.
+Non-relational serverless db stored on SSD, spread across 3 geographically distinct data centers, immediately consistent and highly durable.
+Can be used for web sessions, JSON docs, and metadata for S3 objects, scalable session handling.

 > Consistency and throughput

-Consistency only applies to read operations, which can be query, scan or GetItem.
+Consistency only applies to read operations, which can be *query*, *scan*, *GetItem* or *BatchGetItem* for multiple items.
 These return all attributes by default: to get just some, use a projection expression.
-For fetching multiple items in a single API call, use BatchGetItem.

-1 RCU = 1 strongly consistent read/s, or 2 eventually consisteny read/s for an item up to 4kb in size.
-For larger files, additional RCU units are necessary.
-Strongly consistent reads consume twice the RCU as eventually consisten reads.
+1 RCU = 1 strongly consistent read/s for an item of 4kb in size.
+For larger files, more RCU units.
+Transactional reads' RCU consumption = double consistent reads = double eventual reads.

-> A file of 15KB would need 4 reads.
-And for 100 strongly consistent reads, 100*4 = 400

-For transactional read requests, the formula is: 2RCU = 4KB/s.
-For a file of 5KBs, 4 RCU.
-And then multiply by items.
 WCU is 1 per 1KB/s.
 RCU and WCUs are specific to one table.

+> How many RCUs does a file of 15KB need for 100 strongly consistent reads?
+15 / 4 = 4, 100*4 = 400 RCUs.
+For eventual consistency, 200 RCUs.

 For the highest throughput questions, choose eventual consistency, maximum reads capacity * max item size.
-For high latency issues, use eventually consistent reads instead of strongly consistent reads whenever possible, and use global tables if the app is accessed by globally distributed users.
-Also use exponential backoff in the requests.
+For high latency issues, use eventually consistent reads instead of strongly consistent reads.

 > Security

-All DynamoDB tables are encrypted at rest with an AWS owned key by default.
-Access is controled using IAM policies.
-Fine grained access control using IAM condition parameter: `dynamodb:LeadingKeys` to allow users to access only the items where the partition key value matches their user ID.
-With an IAM policy, you can specify conditions when granting permissions.
-Read-only access to certain items/attributes, or write-only based upon the identity of the user.
+* By default, DynamoDB tables are encrypted at rest with an AWS owned key
+* Access is controlled using IAM policies: conditions can be specified when granting permissions: read-only access to certain items/attributes, or write-only based upon the identity of the user

-> Table settings
+  * With `dynamodb:LeadingKeys`, users can only access the items where the partition key value matches their user ID

+> Keys and indexs

 An item can have more than one attributes.
 The primary key can be single key (partition key) or composite key (partition key + sort key).
 The partition key and sort key can be different from the base table.